 Some of the benefits of hiring our vehicle locksmith service in Victoria are:

-We've found that many keys bought from online retailers such as Ebay and Amazon tend to be of poor quality and may be missing important features like the transponder.
-We can't guarantee any key provided to us will work, but we will continute to guarantee our own keys.
+We've found that many keys bought from online retailers such as eBay and Amazon tend to be of poor quality and may be missing important features like the transponder.
+We can't guarantee any key provided to us will work, but we will continue to guarantee our own keys.

-The cost to cut a Sidewinder key you have purchased on Ebay is $60.00, which is the price of a new cutter for our sidewinder machine.
-This is because some Ebay keys are built from an extremely hard alloy unlike the keys we stock, which can ruin our cutter.
+The cost to cut a Sidewinder key you have purchased on eBay is $45.00, which is the price of a new cutter for our sidewinder machine.
+This is because some eBay keys are built from an extremely hard alloy unlike the keys we stock, which can ruin our cutter.
 We will also take no responsibility for programming if the key will not program; there is still a minimum charge of $30.00 if the key will not program.

 Automotive Transponder Keys

-So, if you lose all the keys, unless you find a locksmith with a field programmer like ours (the cost of programming tools runs into the thousands of dollars and not all locksmiths own one), and the correct transponder blanks in stock, you may have to have the car towed to the dealer for key fitting and programming.
-Costs can run hundreds of dollars for the service, and a whole lot more if its an emergency situation and after hours.
-Since Sept.
-1, 2007 all new cars sold in Canada have had a transponder equipped ignition lock / key.
+So, if you lose all the keys, unless you find a locksmith with a field programmer like ours (the cost of programming tools runs into thousands of dollars and not all locksmiths own one), and the correct transponder blanks in stock, you may have to have the car towed to the dealer for key fitting and programming.
+Costs can run hundreds of dollars for the service, and a whole lot more if it's an emergency situation and after hours.
+Since September 1, 2007, all new cars sold in Canada have had a transponder equipped ignition lock / key.